 In addition, old Boston Terriers had a more muscular and bigger frame, which was needed to take out other dogs in the ring.
 These terriers of the past also had a more aggressive temperament.
 As such, they were great competitors when pit against another dog.

-Boston Terriers at Rat Hunters
+2. Boston Terriers Were Bred as Rat Hunters

 The working conditions of garment factories during the Industrial Revolution were terrible.
 That is, a lot of people needed to fit into an enclosed warehouse-like structure.
 There was little cleaning inside the factories, which is how rats roamed free.